LLPPR/VDJ_Skin_WebSimulator/README.md

 ## Directory Structure
 ```
 VDJ_Skin_WebSimulator/
+├── skins/
+│   ├── skin.xml
+│   ├── skin.xsl
+├── scripts/
+│   ├── main.js
-├── css/
+├── styles/
 │   ├── style.css
-├── images/
-│   ├── background.png
-│   ├── button.png
-├── js/
-│   ├── main.js
-├── skins/
-│   ├── cpp_skin.xml
 ├── index.html
 └── README.md
 ```

 ## Usage
+1. **Open `index.html` in a Web Browser:**
-1. Open `index.html` in a web browser to preview the skin design.
+   - This file serves as the main entry point for the simulator.
+Opening it in a web browser will allow you to see the current state of the skin design.
-2. Edit the XML file in the `skins` directory to make changes to the skin.
+2. **Edit the XML File in the `skins` Directory:**
+   - Modify `skin.xml` to change the elements and their properties.
+This file defines the structure and components of the skin.
+3. **Refresh the Browser to See Changes:**
-3. Refresh the browser to see the changes in real-time.
+   - After making changes to `skin.xml`, refresh the browser to see the updates in real-time.

 ## Customization
+- **Modify `index.html`:**
-- Modify `index.html` to change the structure and elements of the skin.
+  - Change the structure and elements of the skin directly in this file if needed.
+- **Edit `styles/style.css`:**
-- Edit `css/style.css` to update the base styles and appearance of the simulator.
+  - Update the base styles and appearance of the simulator by editing this CSS file.
+- **Add or Replace Images:**
-- Add or replace images in the `images` directory as needed.
+  - Add or replace images in the `skins` directory as needed for your skin design.
+- **Update `scripts/main.js`:**
-- Update `js/main.js` to handle more complex parsing and styling logic based on the XML file.
+  - Handle more complex parsing and styling logic based on the XML file by modifying this JavaScript file.

+## Rationale
+The purpose of this project is to provide an intuitive and visual way for artists to design and customize Virtual DJ skins without needing in-depth coding knowledge.
+By using web technologies, this tool offers a flexible and accessible platform for skin design.

+## Change Log
+- **2025-02-24:** Initial setup and organization of the repository.
+Created `skin.xml`, `skin.xsl`, and updated `index.html` to integrate XSLT for real-time previews.
+- **2025-02-24:** Structured the repository into `skins`, `scripts`, and `styles` directories for better organization and maintainability.
+- **2025-02-24:** Updated README documentation to reflect the new structure and usage instructions.

+## Additional Documentation
+- **Commit History:** View detailed commit history [here](https://github.com/LPX1138/VDJ_Skin_WebSimulator/commits).

+For any questions or further assistance, please feel free to open an issue on the repository.

+---

+This README is aimed at providing clear and concise instructions for artists who may not be familiar with coding.
+By following the steps outlined, users can easily customize and preview their Virtual DJ skins.